 Notably, the FTTR only draws 15% of the energy it needs from the electricity grid, which has a positive environmental impact.
 The energy recovered from braking the tail and main rotor outputs is recycled back into the system, reducing overall power requirements.

-More investment in the transmission CoE
+More investment in the transmission Centre of Excellence

 As part of continued investment in Yeovil and the transmission CoE, the FTTR has gone through a process of obsolescence management and key upgrades have been carried out this year to the test rig’s computer systems to future proof them, including the introduction of new hardware and software.
 This critical investment in the FTTR ensures that Yeovil retains the capability to manufacture and test complex helicopter components for many years to come, and as a result the UK retains a full end-to-end capability to manufacture helicopters.